Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 3. Head to "Releases" and download most recent version of this mod.

-4. Paste the downloaded "pd2data.mpq" file to ProjectD2 folder at your client directory, that you've created at step 1.
+4. Paste the downloaded "pd2data.mpq" file to ProjectD2 folder at your client directory, that you've created at step one.

 5. Create a shortcut to "Plugy.exe" from your ProjectD2 folder.